Wisconsin Dells Kalahari Phone877-253-5466

 Outdoor Water Park Features75,000 square feet of activities, including a "spin and flush" funnel ride, lazy river, speed slides, half-pipe flume ride, tube slides, and a huge whirlpool.

 Indoor Theme ParkThe "theme park" designation may be a bit misleading.
 Really more of a family entertainment center, the 110,000-square-foot facility offers diversions such as mini-golf, arcade games, laser tag, bowling, go-karts, party rooms, and a sports bar.
+There are also a few rides, including a Ferris wheel, and a carousel.
+The Kalahari Indoor Theme Park offers a la carte and pay-one-price options.

 New for 2011/2012